 More about the Orkney Islands

 The Orkney islands are generally low-lying with most of the land area being farmed.
 The soil is surprisingly fertile, which helps support a population of 19,000 and produces beef, cheese, whisky and beer for export.
-The climate is very temperate, average temperatures 4 deg in winter and 12 deg in summer.
+The climate is very temperate, average temperatures are 4 degrees in winter and 12 degrees in summer.
 Occasional very strong winds account for the absence of trees.
 Although the islands probably supported trees in the dim and distant past, archaeological evidence suggests they have been without trees for at least 5000 years.
 Tourism is increasingly important to the economy, with people attracted by the natural environment as well as by cultural aspects: some of the best preserved neolithic remains in Europe, artefacts of World Wars 1 and 2 and the vibrant Orcadian culture of the present day.

 The Orkney Islands are a special place for ornithologists and the lesser twitcher, with many RSPB reserves.
 Visitors to Orkney can look forward to watching Great Skua, Red Throated Divers, Gannets, Arctic Tern, Puffins, Guillemots, Hen Hariers, Merlin, Snipe and Stonechats, to name but a few.
 Skara Brae is the best preserved Neolithic settlement in Europe and is a UNESCO world heritage site.
 In addition, there are many other well-preserved Neolithic remains, such as the Ring of Brodgar, the Maeshowe Passage grave and the Standing Stones of Stenness.
 Scapa Flow is one of the best natural harbours in the world and was the UK’s chief naval base during both world wars.
-After the Treaty of Versailles, the German Fleet was interned there and eventually, the Germans scuttled 51 of their own ships to prevent their use by the British.
-In 1939 a German U-Boat slipped into Scapa Flow and sank HMS Royal Oak, with the loss of 833 lives, after which Churchill ordered the construction of barriers between the islands, so by controlling entry in the harbour.
+After the Treaty of Versailles, the German Fleet was interned there and eventually the Germans scuttled 51 of their own ships to prevent their use by the British.
+In 1939 a German U-Boat slipped into Scapa Flow and sank HMS Royal Oak, with the loss of 833 lives, after which Churchill ordered the construction of barriers between the islands, thus controlling entry to the harbour.
 These barriers now form a series of causeways carrying roads.
-Scapa flow is now popular with recreational divers exploring the wrecks, although the wreck of the Royal Oak is a protected war grave.
+Scapa Flow is now popular with recreational divers exploring the wrecks, although the wreck of the Royal Oak is a protected war grave.
 Visitors can reach The Orkney Islands by ferry or plane.
 Ferries run from Gills Bay, Aberdeen, Scrabster and John O’Groats on the Scottish mainland and from Lerwick, Shetland.
 The main airport is Kirkwall (Orkney Mainland).
 Flybe operates from Glasgow, Inverness, Edinburgh, Aberdeen.
 Logan Air flies to and from the Orkney Northern Isles.